 Blizzard Beach vs. Typhoon Lagoon: Which Water Park Wins?

 When asked which they preferred, both kids picked Typhoon Lagoon.
-They said it felt more exciting, with bigger slides and a better wave pool.
+TThey said Typhoon Lagoon felt more exciting, with bigger slides, more thrilling attractions, and a significantly better wave pool experience.
 If you only have time for one water park during your trip, and your kids are thrill-seekers, Typhoon Lagoon may be the better choice.

 That said, Blizzard Beach still has its perks like we all enjoyed the lazy river, and the kids enjoyed the slides.
 For us, the biggest difference was the wave pool.
 At Typhoon Lagoon, the wave pool has monster strength waves, which was a favorite for the kids (especially my 11 year old son).
 The wave pool at Typhoon Lagoon is not for the faint of heart or little kids.
 They are serious waves.
 At Typhoon Lagoon… my son spent hours in the wave pool.
 At Blizzard Beach, the wave pool is nice, but isn’t any different than regular water park’s wave pool.